Engin-Boot/get-started/pong-game.md

 }
 ```

-However, this has obvious drawbacks:
+This has obvious drawbacks:

 - As a gaming company, we cannot recruit more people to give new features
 demanded by the community
-- It grows over time, eventually crossing the limits of understanding
+- It grows over time, gradually crossing the limits of understanding

 ## The task

 Cut the implementation into parts.
-State the responsibility of each part clearly.
+State the responsibility of each part.